-Letters and Sounds: ch
+Letters and Sounds: dr

-Words to Blend and Segment: Chee, Chuck, chip, chop, chess
+Words to Blend and Segment: dress, drum, drip, drop, drag

-Model reading a section of the text with expression, noting the punctuation and rhyme.
+Model reading of text with expression, noting the punctuation, rhyme and change of characters.
 Students repeat.

-- Listen to the title and the name of the author and illustrator.
-Ask: Who or what do you think Chee and Chuck are?
-Together look at the cover picture.
-Ask what students know about geckos.
-Link to the nonfiction text called Geckos. - Help students to use the title and cover illustration to make predictions about the story. - Look at the title page illustration.
-What is the same or different here compared to the cover?
-What do you think might happen in the story? - Talk/walk through the pictures.
-Discuss what is happening to the geckos on each page or what they are doing.
-Bring words like gecko, island, mirror, ceiling, cupboard, curtain and termites into the conversation.
+- Listen to the title.
+Talk about the girl's name, Daisy, and why it has apostrophe s after it.
+(Daisy's).
+Discuss the meaning of rainbow.
+Ask: What colours would you see in a rainbow?
+What would a rainbow dress look like?
+Look at the cover.
+Students discuss what they see. - Read the title and the names of the author and illustrator.
+Help students to use the title and cover illustration to make predictions about the story. - Look at the title page illustration.
+Discuss what students see and make further predictions, e.g. What do you think might happen in the story? - Talk/walk through the pictures.
+Discuss what Daisy is doing and wearing on each page.
 On page 15, have students predict the ending.